JHUP Journals Ethics and Malpractice Statement

 Peer Review Policy

 Shakespeare Bulletin welcomes submissions of original, unpublished work in English that is not under consideration elsewhere.
-The general editor conducts an initial review to ensure that the submission focuses on Shakespeare or other early modern drama in performance and is of suitable quality.
-Given the number of submissions Shakespeare Bulletin receives, it is not possible to review unfinished work or to provide extensive comments on submissions that are rejected at this stage.
+The general editor conducts an initial review to ensure that the submission focuses on early modern drama in performance and is of suitable quality.
+If an article is unsuitable for the journal, the editor will make recommendations for other outlets that might be more suitable.

-Accepted and provisionally accepted submissions are sent to the author with the reviewers’ reports and a deadline for return to the general editor one or (in the case of substantial revisions) two months later.
-Authors are required to respond to all revision suggestions, either by making the requested revisions or by explaining why the suggestion has not been adopted.
-Submissions may be returned to the author if the revisions and explanations do not address all of the concerns raised at the peer review stage, which can delay publication.
-Accepted submissions are usually published in the next volume (not issue) following confirmation that a submission has been definitively accepted.
+If revisions are required, authors will be given a deadline by which to respond to the reviewer comments and submit a revised piece, formatted according to the journal’s style guide.
+Authors are asked to explain in their resubmission how they have responded to the reviewer’s comments.
+Submissions may be returned to the author if the revisions and explanations do not fully account for concerns raised at the peer review stage, which can delay publication.
+Accepted submissions are usually published in the next volume following confirmation that a submission has been definitively accepted.